rmbolger/Posh-ACME/docs/Guides/ACME-CA-Comparison.md

 # ACME CA Comparison

 As more public certificate authorities hop on the [ACME][rfc00] bandwagon, it is important to understand the details and limitations of their implementations.
-This page will attempt to keep track of that data.
+This page will attempt to keep track of that data for public CAs offering free certificates via ACME.

 ## ACME CA Info